-Every federally licensed firearm dealer is required to check the eligibility of a recipient, through the FBI’s National Instant Criminal Background Check System (NICS), prior to the transfer of a firearm to a non-licensee.
+Every federally licensed firearm dealer is required to check the eligibility of a recipient through the FBI’s National Instant Criminal Background Check System (NICS) prior to the transfer of a firearm to a non-licensee.
 This system allows law-abiding firearm owners to quickly complete a purchase or transfer while helping prevent those who are barred from possessing firearms from acquiring them through licensed dealers.
 While this system includes both federal and state records, full compliance with this system of reporting has yet to be achieved.
 In 2014, five states submitted less than ten records and eight states submitted fewer than 100 records of people prohibited from purchasing firearms due to active adjudicated mental health records.

-Federal law requires every licensed firearms dealer to run a background check through the FBI’s National Instant Criminal Background Check System (NICS) prior to the transfer of a firearm to a non-licensee, to determine if the prospective transferee has been disqualified from receiving a firearm.
+Federal law requires every licensed firearms dealer to run a background check through the FBI’s National Instant Criminal Background Check System (NICS) prior to the transfer of a firearm to a non-licensee.
+This process is used to determine if the prospective transferee has been disqualified from receiving a firearm.
 The databases used for these checks contain a combination of federal and state records on prohibited persons.
 While checking one’s status is required, the 10th Amendment of the United States Constitution (pertaining to rights reserved by the states) allows each state to decide how they implement and participate in this system.
 For example, 13 states have established or designated state agencies responsible for NICS checks, 30 states (plus the District of Columbia and 6 U.S territories) have decided to defer to the FBI’s Criminal Justice Information Service to process NICS checks, and the remaining seven states and districts/territories use a combination of the two models.
 By the end of 2012, 12 states submitted less than ten records and 19 states have submitted fewer than 100 records of people prohibited from purchasing firearms due to active adjudicated mental health records.
 In 2021, only two states (Montana and Wyoming) had fewer than 100 records of people prohibited from purchasing firearms due to active adjudicated mental health records, a drastic improvement in efficiency thanks to the recent increase in focus placed on mental health.

 - The holes in NICS drew national attention following the Virginia Tech shooting in 2007.
 NICS would have prevented the perpetrator from legally obtaining the firearms used if the files had been kept up-to-date.
 At that time, about half the states provided no records for people adjudicated as mentally defective for NICS; many states also lagged in providing records of other classes of prohibited persons.